daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to see previously saved answers when reopening a book.
+#### The user must be able to see previously saved answers when reopening a book

 When a user returns to a publication, previously saved answers must be restored to the input fields and clearly associated with their